WindhoverLabs/auto-yamcs/README.md

 5. Once airliner builds successfully and all dependencies have been installed in previous steps, you may run `auto-yamcs` in `inline` mode.
 In this mode you have more flexibility;
    every tool may be run separately, or may choose to not run certain tools.

+**NOTE**: Notice that  in the example above `auto-aymcs` was used as a _submodule_ of airliner.
+For fine-tuning you  may want to clone this repo as a standalone repository and follow the following steps.

 An example of running all the tools in inline mode looks like the following command:
 ```